Mark Rober: CrunchLabs

 Rober is the founder of CrunchLabs, an educational technology company he launched in 2022.
 The company creates hands-on STEM learning experiences and subscription box services (known as CrunchLabs Build Boxes) that contain building projects and engineering challenges for children.

 Philanthropy

-On October 25, 2019, Rober and Jimmy Donaldson (MrBeast) created #TeamTrees, a fundraiser with the goal to raise $20 million for the Arbor Day Foundation by the end of the year.
+In October 2019, MrBeast and Rober released a project labeled #TeamTrees, after a tweet that suggested that MrBeast should plant 20 million trees.
+MrBeast and Rober worked with YouTubers across the globe in an effort to make this come true.
+The goal was to raise $20,000,000 for the Arbor Day Foundation by 2020, while the Arbor Day Foundation would plant one tree for each dollar raised.

-Later, on October 29, 2021, Rober and Donaldson created #TeamSeas, another fundraiser which had a goal of $30 million.
+On October 29, 2021, Rober and Donaldson created #TeamSeas, another fundraiser which had a goal of $30 million.
 The money went to The Ocean Cleanup and the Ocean Conservancy, two not-for-profit organizations.
 They planned to use this money to remove 30 million pounds of debris and trash from the ocean.

-Finally, on August 1, 2025, Rober and Donaldson created #TeamWater, a third fundraiser with the goal to raise $40 million for WaterAid.
-The campaign promised to provide 2 million people with clean water.
+Rober and MrBeast launched Team Water in 2025.
+The project is a collaborative fundraiser that is a follow-up to the Team Trees and Team Seas campaigns.
+By August 2025, over $40 million was raised for WaterAid.

+Rober created an educational initiative called Class CrunchLabs which provides $60 million of free STEM educational lessons, experiments, and teach training at no cost to schools.
+He announced the initiative during a TED talk in 2026.